Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 causing the entire ``PlaceOrder`` transaction to fail.

-Token contracts notify the recipients of token transfers because such notifications adds an extra safeguard against the risk of transferring tokens to a contract that is unable to deal with token ownership.
+Token contracts notify the recipients of token transfers because such notifications add an extra safeguard against the risk of transferring tokens to a contract that is unable to deal with token ownership.
 For instance, if someone were to transfer tokens to the ``HelloWorld`` contract in the first example in this section, then the tokens would